fragment2501/fragment2501-bs4/README.md

 ## Features

-1. Use [Gridsome](https://gridsome.org) as a starting point.
+1. Used [Gridsome](https://gridsome.org) as a starting point.
     1. The initial code was generated from the bootstrap starter template - https://gridsome.org/starters/bootstrap-starter/
-    1. Imported my old blogger content that I had aready converted to markdown files.
+    1. Imported my old blogger content that I had aready converted to markdown files (included in this repo).
-1. I smashed in the creative tim vue-now-ui kit styles, components, page layouts and templates - https://github.com/creativetimofficial/vue-now-ui-kit
+1. Smashed in the creative tim vue-now-ui kit styles, components, page layouts and templates - https://github.com/creativetimofficial/vue-now-ui-kit
 1. Added the gridsome PWA plugin - https://gridsome.org/plugins/gridsome-plugin-pwa
-    1. Stuck to the out of the box defaults for caching strategy.
+    1. Stuck to the out of the box defaults for PWA caching strategy.
     1. Used `pwa-asset-generator` to create PWA image assets.
 The gridsome pwa plugin only uses 1 of those image icons, but I plan to add the others to the manifest file later.
-1. Added fontawesome libraries and using their vuejs components for adding fonts (on top of the BS and Creative Tim stuff)
+1. Added fontawesome as described in the gridsome documentation - https://gridsome.org/docs/assets-svg/#fontawesome-svg-icons.
-1. Hosting the site on https://www.netlify.com/ and I've been playing around with custom forms/functions that hook into netlify's platform, but all that stuff is non-essential fluff.
+1. Hosting the site on https://www.netlify.com/ since it "just works" with gridsome.

 ## Getting Started